Tejas-H5/Calculator/Readme.md

 - common math funcs
     - matrix multiplication

+- syntax highlighting

 ### What do I want to add next?

+- lift up indexation and arguments to be applied to arbitrary expressions
+- create a syntax tree we can use as a plan

 - range based for loop construct.
     - `for i in [thing]`
     - I dont care for it at the moment